mattkumar/blog/content/post/2022-12-29-year-end/index.markdown

 Lastly, I encourage everyone to check out the full list of entries submitted my the community.
 Truly creative and inspiring takes on tabular representations of data! 😍 💪

 ## Work
-While most of what could be covered in this section is already covered in my official review of 2022 @ work 🙈, I still want to 💬 about my working or professional life this year.
+I want to briefly 💬 about my working or professional life this year.

-I work in a global organization.
 The majority of my team is spread throughout the 🌍.
-In spite of this, 2022 was a year where I felt we connected more closely than ever.
-I just want to say I'm super fortunate to work with my team and have their unrelenting support and encouragement. 🤜 🤛 You would think that working globally could feel lonesome or isolating, but it feels like anything but that. 👊
+In spite of this, 2022 was a year where we connected more closely than ever.
+I just want to say I'm super fortunate to work with my team and have their unrelenting support and encouragement.
+This also goes for the leadership teams that orbit my immediate and adjacent functions.
+I've never felt more empowered in a position knowing I having the trust and backing of management in my proverbial corner 🤜🤛.
+All things considered, I'm truly grateful to have such an amazing opportunity at Bayer. 🙏

-It's strange - I re-joined this company during the pandemic and have been remote/hybrid since.
-I've yet to meet a lot of my colleagues in Germany, but I can tell you I feel as if I "know" them already.. for a while at that.
-I had a similar experience earlier this year where I was able to meet my US colleagues for the first time after working ~2ish years together.
-Strange, but familiar :) I hope 2023 allows me to meet more in person, including those in India! ✈️✈️✈️

-A last note about the leadership + mgmt of my immediate and extended teams.
-I've never felt more empowered to do what it is I need to.
-I feel fully supported and trusted. ...Let that sink in for a second.
-I couldn't think of a better metric or litmus test to gauge an approach to leadership.
-I'm truly grateful. 🙏

 So long, 2022 🍻!